fcorti/alfresco-audit-analysis-reporting/alfresco/Alfresco SDK 1.x development environment setup.md

 - Execute `sudo ln -s <maven folder> maven`.
 - Execute `nano ~/.profile`.
 - Append `PATH="/opt/maven/bin:$PATH"`.
-- Save and exit from terminal.
+- Save and exit from terminal and from the user session.

 Check your configuration by running the command `mvn --version`.
 This will display information similar to the following: